hpparvi/PyTransit/README.md

 Modules
 -------
-Transit models
+**Transit models**
   - Series-expansion based transit model by [A. Gimenez (A&A 450, 1231--1237, 2006)](http://adsabs.harvard.edu/abs/2006A&A...450.1231G).
   - Quadratic limb-darkening transit model by [Mandel & Agol (ApJ 580, L171–L175, 2002)](http://adsabs.harvard.edu/abs/2002ApJ...580L.171M).

   - Common features
-    - Optimized and parallelized Fortran implementatios.
+    - Optimized and parallelized Fortran implementations.
-    - Can calculate the transit model simultaneously for several limb darkening coefficient sets.
+    - Efficient model evaluation for multicolour observations and transmission spectroscopy.
     - Built-in model interpolation for the modelling of large datasets.
-    - Built-in supersampling.
+    - Built-in supersampling to account for extended exposure times.

-Utilities
+**Utilities**
   - Routines to calculate the projected planet-to-star distance for circular and eccentric orbits.
   - Routines to calculate transit durations, etc.

 Installation
 ------------
-First clone the repository from github:
+First clone the repository from github

     git clone https://github.com/hpparvi/PyTransit.git
     cd PyTransit

 and then do the normal python package build & installation.
-For example, building with a fairly modern gfortran and then installing the package locally (without root rights) would take:
+For example, building with a fairly modern gfortran and then installing the package locally (without root rights) would take

     python setup.py config_fc --fcompiler=gnu95 --opt="-Ofast" --f90flags="-cpp -fopenmp -march=native" build
     python setup.py install --user